-Bragi travelled overland from Warsaw in Poland to Turkey and back.
+As a housesitting retiree Bragi travelled overland from Warsaw in Poland to Turkey and back.
+He had time on his hands to spend time in ne locations.
 He then used the site couchsurfing.com to rest his head.
 Photo/Sent

 “This couple that I’m housesitting for now are from Honduras and the United States and they go away once a year and visit their relatives in those countries.
-It’s a long trip with them three months away from home.
+It’s a long trip for them, with three months in total away from home.
 I’ve been here twice before,” he says.